akai-z/magento2-patches/README.md

 This is a Magento Open Source 2.x patches mirror repository.
 The original source could be found [here](https://magento.com/tech-resources/download).

-Or you could obtain the patches, their checksums
+Alternatively, the patch files, their checksums
-and the Magento versions they support from this [link](https://www.magentocommerce.com/products/downloads/info/filter/type/ce-patch).
+and the Magento versions they support could be obtained from this [link](https://www.magentocommerce.com/products/downloads/info/filter/type/ce-patch).
-More details about the link and how it could be accessed could be found [here](https://gist.github.com/piotrekkaminski/9bc45ec84028611d621e).
+More details about this alternative approach could be found [here](https://gist.github.com/piotrekkaminski/9bc45ec84028611d621e).

 A guide for applying patches through [Composer](https://getcomposer.org/) could be found [here](https://devdocs.magento.com/guides/v2.3/comp-mgr/patching.html#applying-patches).